Call 911 in an Emergency or if You or Someone Else is in Imminent Danger

 - The right to be informed of the results of disciplinary proceedings which relate to sexual assaults.
 The accused individual also has this right.

-Details regarding these rights and other campus-based rights are described in the University's Title IX Notice of Non-Discrimination and CSU Executive Orders (refer to Cal State LA Policies and Procedures).
+Details regarding these rights are described in the University's Title IX Notice of Non-Discrimination and CSU Executive Orders (refer to Cal State LA Policies and Procedures).
 For additional information, please contact Aundreia Cameron, Director of Human Resources Equity and Diversity Policies and Procedures: ADM 606 • 323.343.3040 • firstname.lastname@example.org.